 Community Transmission (HRR) by Country

 In the figure above you can see how the level of community transmission (as measured by new cases in the past 14 days per 100,000 people) in different countries compares with community spread in the United States as a whole (the red line).
-Because local COVID-19 impact is wildly variable across the United States, for additional comparison, there are lines to indicate community spread in different states, including the state with the lowest community transmission (Hawaii with 103 cases per 100,000) and the highest community spread (North Dakota with 2,029 cases per 100,000).
+Because local COVID-19 impact is wildly variable across the United States, for additional comparison, there are lines to indicate community spread in different states, including the state with the lowest community transmission (California) and the highest community spread (Michigan).

 Health Risk Indices by Region